Topics Map > •Security & Safe Computing > -Security Awareness & Education

 - Research the international requirements for each country you plan to visit.

-- The State Department has travel safety information for every country on their website and provides Cybersecurity Tips for International Travelers.
+- The State Department has travel safety information for every country on its website and provides Cybersecurity Tips for International Travelers.

 - Some countries have restrictions on encrypted devices.
 Familiarize yourself with your destination’s laws about technology and check especially for encryption import restrictions.
 Violating these restrictions can result in your devices being confiscated!